• Recipes

 Kakitamajiru (Japanese Egg Drop Soup)

-Egg drop soup is enjoyed around the world, but the Japanese version called "Kakitamajiru" stands out for its distinctive flavor, achieved by using dashi broth.
-Experience the delicate and flavorful soup created by the perfect combination of dashi and eggs.
+Egg drop soup is enjoyed around the world, but the Japanese version, called Kakitamajiru, stands out for its distinctive flavor, which comes from dashi broth.
+Experience this delicate, flavorful soup, made from the harmonious combination of eggs and dashi.

 No ratings yet